kubu4/fish546_2015/draft_product/methods.md

 ###Transcriptome Assembly & Quantification

-Cufflinks, a component of the Cufflinks computing package, was used to assemble and quantify the reads from the pre- and post-heat shock, separately.
+Cufflinks, a component of the Cufflinks computing package (cufflinks-2.2.1.OSX_x86_64), was used to assemble and quantify the reads from the pre- and post-heat shock, separately.
 The Cufflinks analysis was performed on each ```accepted_hits.bam``` file from the previous TopHat outputs.
 Additionally, the Cufflinks analyses utilized the Ensembl general transfer format (.gtf) file associated with the Ensembl genome file for sequence annotation information.
 Each analysis with Cufflinks analysis was directed to new, separate directories and generated a ```transcripts.gtf``` file to be used for combining the two transcriptomes in the next step of the workflow.

 ###Merge Transcriptomes